thuiar/TEXTOIR-DEMO/README.md

 }
 ```

+Contributors: Hanlei Zhang, Xiaoteng Li, Xin Wang, Panpan Zhang, and Kang Zhao.

+Supervisor: Hua Xu.

-## Overall Framework
+## A Pipeline Framework for Open Intent Recognition

 We propose a pipeline scheme to finish the whole process of both identifying known intents and discovering open intents.
 First, we prepare the intent data for the two modules (open intent detection and open intent discovery) with the assigned labeled ratio and known intent ratio.
 Then, we set the hyper-parameters and prepare the backbone for feature extraction.

 After data and model preparation, we use the labeled known intent data to train the selected open intent detection method.
 The well-trained detection model is used to predict the known intents and detect the open intent.
 Then, the predicted and labeled known intents are used to train the open intent discovery model.
 The well-trained discovery model further cluster the open intent into fine-grained intent-wise classes.

 Finally, we combine the predicted results of the two modules, containing the identified known intents and discovered open-intent clusters.
 We extract top-3 key-words as the reference intents of each open-intent cluster.

 ![Example](materials/pipeline.png "Example")

+More related papers and resources can be seen in our previously released [reading list](https://github.com/thuiar/OKD-Reading-List).

 ## Visualized Platform